ShaivaMuthaiyah/DailyQuote-Email-SAM/README.md

 Two key things required for this project are :

-* AWS CLI
+* AWS CLI (set it up easily with this guide at https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)
-* Send Grid verified email ( you can sign up for free at https://sendgrid.com/ )
+* Send Grid verified email (you can sign up for free at https://sendgrid.com/)

 <!-- GETTING STARTED -->
 ### Getting Started

-After setting up the AWS CLI you can use this command inside whicever directory you want to start the project
+After setting up the AWS CLI you can use this command inside whichever directory you want to start the project

 * Initialise a SAM Project
   ```sh